 26. Half-Up Top Knot

-Taking the top section of your hair and twisting it into a small bun on your crown.
-This adds instant height and a trendy vibe, leaving the bottom section to hang freely and appear fuller.
+Take the top section of your hair and twist it into a small bun on your crown.
+This adds instant height and a trendy vibe, leaving the bottom section to hang freely and fuller.

 27. Messy Low Bun

-Gather your hair into a loose bun at the nape of your neck, then gently pull pieces apart (pancaking) to make the bun appear wider and more voluminous.
+Gather your hair into a loose bun at your nape.
+Then, gently pull pieces apart (pancaking).
+This will make the bun wider and more voluminous.

 28. French Twist

 A classic and elegant updo where hair is twisted and pinned vertically at the back of the head.
-It creates a sleek yet substantial shape that works beautifully for shoulder-length hair.
+It creates a sleek yet significant shape that works beautifully for shoulder-length hair.

 29. Loose Side Braid

-Braid your hair loosely to one side, then gently pull apart the sections of the braid to make it look much thicker and fuller.
+Braid your hair loosely to one side.
+Then gently pull apart the sections of the braid.
+This will make it look much thicker and fuller.

 30. Half-Up Ribbon Tie

 Elevate a simple half-up style by securing it with a pretty ribbon or scarf.
-The accessory adds visual interest and can make the hair appear more substantial.
+The accessory adds visual interest and can make the hair fuller.

 31. Space Bun Half-Up